 '''

-$ ./artemis create /usr/server
+./artemis create /usr/server

-Creating ActiveMQ Artemis instance at: /usr/server
+Creating ActiveMQ Artemis instance at: /user/server

---user:
+--user: is a mandatory property!

-What is the default username?
+Please provide the default username:

 admin

 --password: is mandatory with this configuration:

-'''

-''' What is the default password?
+Please provide the default password:

---allow-anonymous | --require-login:
+--allow-anonymous | --require-login: is a mandatory property!

-Allow anonymous access?, valid values are Y, N, True, False
+Allow anonymous access?, valid values are Y,N,True,False

-y
+у

 Auto tuning journal ...

 done!
-Your system can make 250 writes per millisecond, your journal-buffer-timeout
+Your system can make 0.34 writes per millisecond, your journal-buffer-timeout

-will be 4000
+will be 2956000

 You can now start the broker by executing:

-"/usr/server" run
+"/user/server/bin/artemis" run

 Or you can run the broker in the background using:

+"/user/server/bin/artemis-service" start

-"/usr/server" start '''
+'''

-18.3.
+17.3.
 Starting and Stopping a Broker Instance